Michael Shindler

 For every class I teach, all students are responsible for all material and due dates in the class, even those that occur prior to their enrollment.
 If you are planning to add the class after day one, please contact me at the start of the quarter, preferably at the conclusion of the first lecture.
 You should plan to attend every lecture starting at day one, even if you are not yet enrolled.
 Students who are not enrolled may still submit assignments and take exams.

 I am tentatively using Canvas to post course material.
-Right now, these links should point you to a public Canvas page -- even if you are not enrolled in the class, you should still be able to see the files listing (which will contain handouts, assignments, slides, and so on).
+During the quarters I am teaching, these links should point you to a public Canvas page -- even if you are not enrolled in the class, you should still be able to see the files listing (which will contain handouts, assignments, slides, and so on).
 This means you should also be able to enroll in GradeScope, even if you are not enrolled (yet) in the class, to be able to submit assignments.

 For the remainder of the 2024-25 school year, I am tentatively set to teach the following courses.
 These courses will be offered on-campus and in-person.